dydxprotocol/v4-documentation/pages/rewards/overview.md

 ## Trading Rewards

 - Rewards distributed to Traders after each successful trade
-- Based on a formula with several inputs
+- Based on a specified `formula` with several inputs
 - Distributed automatically every block with successful trades
 - Claimed automatically